 - Foster collaborative relationships with and provide services and support for county arts organizations and arts resources.

 - Support individual artists in the county through services and opportunities including appropriately compensating artists for services.
 Promote and participate in the Regional Artists Project Grant program.

 - Conduct or support arts in education programs led by qualified artists for pre-K-12 students.
-DCP shows commitment to comprehensive arts education opportunities for county’s youth.
+DCP shows commitment to comprehensive arts education opportunities for the county’s youth.

-- Demonstrate a commitment to racial and cultural equity in programming, board representation, governance and administrative practices.
+- Demonstrate a commitment to racial and cultural equity in programming, board representation, governance, and administrative practices.

 - Demonstrate stability and fiscal responsibility through effective board and staff leadership, sound administrative practices and strategic planning.
 If staffed, arts councils must provide appropriate salaries and benefits.

 - Track economic impact and actively participates in county tourism and economic development efforts.

 - Maintain a history of managing the Grassroots grant responsibly and according to requirements, including meeting the deadlines for applications, fulfilling the subgranting and multicultural requirements and completing final reports.

 A complete Designated County Partner guidebook is available for download:

 DCPs may use up to 50 percent of their grant funds for general operating support; the remaining 50 percent must be used for arts programming as follows: